rmiller715/Cybersecurity-Bootcamp-Project-1/README.md

 and provide an additional layer between outside and internal assets.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the event logs and system metrics.
-- Filbeats watch for log files.
+- Filbeats watch for log directories or specific log files.
 - Metricbeat helps you monitor your servers by collecting metrics from the system and services running on the server.

 The configuration details of each machine may be found below.